 Watch strap replacements can be easily found online through e-commerce retails such as Amazon or Ali-express.
-Some brick and mortar stores also sell watch straps so, with some luck, you won’t have to can However, before purchasing a new strap, there are a few things you should look out for:
+Some brick and mortar stores also sell watch straps so, with some luck, you won’t have to order one online.
+However, before purchasing a new strap, there are a few things you should look out for:

 1. Does your watch allows for custom strap replacements?

-Some watch companies – Swatch immediately comes to mind - have some particular ways to set up lugs and, in turn, make it impossible for any random strap to fit in.
+Some watch companies – Swatch immediately comes to mind - have some particular ways to set up lugs and, in turn, make it impossible for any generic strap to fit in.
 They require proprietary straps, which can be a bit more difficult to find, as well as a bit more expensive.
-Nevertheless, if your strap is damaged, it might be worth considering trying to find a new one.
+Nevertheless, if your strap is damaged, it might be worth considering finding a new one.

 However, these are rather exceptions, and nowadays most watch makers employ a traditional style based on spring bars, which allows you to easily swap between straps using a spring bar tool.

 In the case of a bracelet, it will always be best to check if you can find a manufacturer that makes a bracelet specifically for your watch model.
 This way, the fit will be much more precise, and you’ll end up enjoying more the overall experience.